-Committee Member Relevant Education & Experience Gordon Clanachan, FCA, ICD.D Chair Member since 2009 Independent Mr. Clanachan is a graduate of Glasgow University, Scotland.
+Member Relevant Education & Experience Gordon Clanachan, FCA, ICD.D Mr. Clanachan is a graduate of Glasgow University, Scotland.
 He is a Fellow Chartered Accountant and holds the ICD.D designation.
-During the past 5 years, Mr. Clanachan has been a corporate director and consultant providing business advisory services.
+Chair During the past 5 years, Mr. Clanachan has been a corporate director and consultant Member since 2009 providing business advisory services.
 He is a member of the advisory board for a number of companies.
-From 1994 to 1999, he served as President & CEO of RaiLink Ltd., a TSX-listed public company and Canada's largest regional railway.
+From 1994 to 1999, he served as Independent President & CEO of RaiLink Ltd., a TSX-listed public company and Canada's largest regional Financially Literate railway.
 Mr. Clanachan is a director of Millar Western Forest Products Ltd., Chandos GP Corp. and is Chair of the Board of Trustees of the Edmonton Pipe Industry Pension and Health and Welfare Funds.
-Eric Newell Member since 2014 Independent Mr. Newell is a retired Alberta business executive with a history of corporate leadership and achievement.
-During his career with Syncrude, his positions included CEO, VP Finance and Administration and Chair of the Internal Audit Committee.
-He was also a member of the Syncrude Board Audit Committee and served on a number of public company audit committees, including Canfor, Terasen and Nexen.
-Mr. Newell has also served in a finance and audit/financial stewardship capacity to many not-for-profit entities including CAREERS: The Next Generation Foundation, University of Alberta Board of Governors,
+Eric Newell Mr. Newell is a retired Alberta business Member since 2014 executive with a history of corporate leadership and achievement.
+During his career with Syncrude, his positions included CEO, VP Independent Finance and Administration and Chair of the Internal Audit Committee.
+He was also a member of the Syncrude Board Audit Financially Literate Committee and served on a number of public company audit committees, including Canfor, Terasen and Nexen.
+Mr. Newell has also served in a finance and audit/financial stewardship capacity to many not-for-profit entities including CAREERS: The Next Generation Foundation, University of Alberta Board of Governors, Conference Board of Canada, and Crown Corporations including Alberta Innovates, Energy and Environment Solutions Corporation, and Climate Change and Emissions Management Corporation.
+Mr. Newell's education includes an MSc, Management Science, from the University of